NeuroJSON/jsnirfy/README.md

 from functional near-infrared spectroscopy, or fNIRS - an emerging functional neuroimaging technique.
-Built upon the JData and SNIRF specifications, a JSNIRF file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
+Built upon the JData and SNIRF specifications, a JSNIRF file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (BJData) serialization format.
 It contains a compatibility layer to provide a 1-to-1 mapping to the existing HDF5 based SNIRF files.
-A JSNIRF file can be directly parsed by most existing JSON and UBJSON parsers.
+A JSNIRF file can be directly parsed by most existing JSON and BJData parsers.
 Advanced features include optional hierarchical data storage, grouping, compression, integration with heterogeneous scientific data enabled by JData data serialization framework.